The Challenge of Creating Your First Stand-Up Set

 In other words, when I started out as a comedian:

-• My set ups were too long before punchlines that didn’t pay off well, if not at all.
+- My setups were too long before punchlines that didn’t pay off well, if at all.

-• I watched hours and hours of video recordings of stand-up comedians trying to pinpoint how they were able to get the laughs that they were able to generate.
+- I watched hours and hours of video recordings of stand-up comedians trying to pinpoint how they were able to get the laughs that they generated.

-• When I hit the stage, I delivered my material the way I thought a comedian did it.
-It was largely a phony persona that I chose to do.
-Didn’t seem to help.
+- When I hit the stage, I delivered my material the way I thought a comedian did it.
+It was largely a phony persona that I chose to adopt.
+It didn’t seem to help.

-• I video recorded my sucky performances but didn’t do any sort of performance review because…
+- I video recorded my performances but didn’t do any sort of performance review because…

-• I already knew I sucked.
-I had put so much effort in writing and rewriting of “jokes” and memorizing those jokes that flopped, there seemed to be no good reason to go back and review the crappy performance.
+I already knew I sucked.
+I had put so much effort into the writing and rewriting of “jokes” and memorizing those jokes that flopped, there seemed to be no good reason to go back and review the subpar performance.

 If you want to know some details about my own personal experience with bombing on stage as a new comedian, check out this related article.